thealice/maker_marketplace/shop-planning.md

 [x]allow nested attributes for items in shops model (use the proc so if item name is blank it doesn't save) AND [x]make sure shop has_many :items

-add to permitted shop_params items_attributes: [:id, :name, :description, :price, :quantity ]
+[x]add to permitted shop_params items_attributes: [:id, :name, :description, :price, :quantity ]

 install stimulus js?
 bundle exec rails webpacker:install:stimulus

-update DB so item category is not a string but a foreign key/reference.
+[x] update DB so item category is not a string

-Add category to item form
+[]Add category to item form

-Change name of this model to Product??
+[]Change name of this model to Product??

-generate items controller
+[]generate items controller

-add nested routes for items within a shop
+[]add nested routes for items within a shop

 CATEGORY
   name:string